eihror/codeigniter-project/README.md

 This package installs the offical [CodeIgniter](https://github.com/bcit-ci/CodeIgniter) (version `3.0.*`) with secure folder structure via Composer.
 Also, this package is based on [Kenji´s project](https://github.com/kenjis/codeigniter-composer-installer) (v0.4.2), please check his other project too.

-You can update CodeIgniter system folder to latest version with one command.

 ## Folder Structure

 ```